Web-European-Conference/blog/_posts/2015-09-18-08-days-to-the-conference-reactJS-Ema.markdown

 - agenda
 ---

-We are continuing our tour of the sessions: with 10 days the Web European Conference, the featured session is **ReactJS in a real world application** and we asked [Emanuele DelBono](http://twitter.com/emadb) to tell us more about his session and about himself.
+Yesterday we've featured a talk about [AngularJS](http://blog.webnextconf.eu/2015/09/17/9-days-to-the-conference-spa-angularjs-dimotta/) and today, with 8 days to kickoff, the featured session is **ReactJS in a real world application** and we asked [Emanuele DelBono](http://twitter.com/emadb) to tell us more about his session and about himself.

 ### Q: Tell us a bit more about your session
 **A**: I'm using [react](https://facebook.github.io/react/) for almost a year now and after an initial skepticism I had fallen in love with it.
 And it's not only about react itself but all the environment and tools and communities around it.